isMeyer/reInventWorkshop1/SageMaker lab/README.md

 git clone https://github.com/mahendrabairagi/reInventWorkshop1.git
 ```

 Next, close the terminal tab and go back to the dashboard.
-You should see a new folder, "DeeplensWorkshop".
+You should see a new folder, "reInventWorkshop1".

 ![Alt text](https://user-images.githubusercontent.com/36491325/48434606-2fc68100-e748-11e8-98f4-e178de781c16.png)